Location: 8 04.42'S 126 55.07'W

-The wind has been growing slowly but steadily now and the mainsail was hauled up this morning, taking the count to three sails once more, the engine turned off, and pushing us by nature’s power toward The Marquesas.
-In the 24 hours to noon, we made approximately 185 nautical miles, making up for lost time.
+The wind has been growing slowly but steadily now, and the mainsail was hauled up this morning, taking the count to three sails once more, the engine turned off, and pushing us by nature’s power toward the Marquesas.
+In the 24 hours to noon, we made approximately 185 nautical miles, making up for a lost time.

-Lunch, served up by chefs Henry, James and Riley was delicious Casserole de Pacifico con Pesto roho with gourmet bacon rashers and a hint of wild mushroom.
-It was topped off with a very nearby whales sighting as appetizer.
+Lunch served up by chefs Henry, James, and Riley was delicious Casserole de Pacifico con Pesto roho with gourmet bacon rashers and a hint of wild mushroom.
+It was topped off with a very nearby whales sighting as an appetizer.

 It was Parker’s birthday today, the first anniversary of his 21st, so that means more cake after dinner, though not that we ever need an excuse for baking!
 Happy Birthday Parker and lots of love to his and everybody else’s family and friends back home.